andrew/ultimate-awesome/README.md

 - [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
 - [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.
+- [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [awesome-iOS-resource](https://github.com/Shanesun/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.